amir-and-erica/blog/src/pages/corporate-citizenship.md

 color: pink
 date: '2018-07-16T15:00:30-07:00'
 description: >-
   There's a cool trend happening in SF and beyond.
-And trust us, it's not boba tea.
+And trust us, it's not bubble tea.
 tags:
   - Corporate citizenship